wertylin/geodesics/README.md

 ## For WebMCP Challenge

-A small note on the timeline: this submission captures Geodesics as it stood after the `dev` branch began.
+A small note on the timeline: this current state captures Geodesics as it stood after the `dev` branch began.
 Everything in this version was built after the competition period.
 I kept building after that — so the `dev` branch is already moving beyond.